-During the course of our days, Earl and I have conversations about quite a few things that could be changed within some of the trucking companies, and the pay for truck drivers is one of them we discuss on a daily basis.
+During the course of our days, Earl and I have conversations about quite a few things that could be changed within some of the trucking companies, and the pay for truck drivers is one that we discuss on a daily basis.
 I mentioned before in one of my previous posts, "Long Hauler's Recognition - A Letter From A Truck Driver's Wife", that it could be better.
 Every one of you, in my opinion, is not being paid enough for what you do out there on the road.
-This is especially true when you compare truck driver's pay to all the "big wigs" in their offices and the overall economic standards regarding the cost of living.
+This is especially true when you compare truck driver's pay to all the "bigwigs" in their offices and the overall economic standards regarding the cost of living.

 In talking with Earl, he's mentioned to me that most trucking companies only pay mileage from city limit to city limit due to the fact that they have to go by a standard pay scale.
 To me, this isn't right, and it should be the actual miles you drive that you should get paid for.
-If you add it up all the miles that you're not being paid for, well that's a huge chunk of money that you're losing, or should I say, that the companies are stealing from you.
+If you add up all the miles that you're not being paid for, well, that's a huge chunk of money that you're losing - or should I say, that the companies are stealing from you.
 I don't understand how they can get away with screwing truck drivers out of all that money.
 In some cases it could be a mortgage payment, some groceries in the cupboard, clothes or diapers for the baby, maybe the payment on a credit card or a past debt - the list is endless.

-I guess this is what I was trying to convey in "Long Hauler's Recognition - A Letter From A Truck Driver's Wife", when I spoke of "their" high dollar mortgage payments, high priced vehicles, and kid's college educations.
-Evidentially, the money they're stealing is what's keeping the Administration (big-wigs) in their luxuries.
+I guess this was what I was trying to convey in "Long Hauler's Recognition - A Letter From A Truck Driver's Wife", when I spoke of "their" high dollar mortgage payments, high priced vehicles, and kids' college educations.
+Evidently, the money they're stealing is what's keeping the Administration (big-wigs) in their luxuries.
 It's so very sad, and I'll say it again - you're the ones that are risking your lives out there; the ones that are fighting daily just to be able to survive, and that goes for owner/operators as well.
 Too bad that there isn't a way to get the policies changed.
 I know by talking with some of you that you sometimes drive 25, 50, or even more miles than you're being paid (within city limits depending on how large the city is) and the pay stops at the city limit sign.
-Add it up - you're at the loosing end of this deal.
+Add it up - you're at the losing end of this deal.

 I pray that someday "the suits" in these companies you work for will get a clue.
 It's all about you truck drivers, but it's too bad that they think it's about them.
 "Corporate America, land of the free" - my a**!
 Sounds like money-hungry crap to me!
 Admins - get a clue!
 The truck driver matters more than you because without them to transport the freight, you've got nothing (except maybe a bankrupt company).

-Being able to recognize that it's all about the trucker and pay y'all what you're really worth, including the actual mileage for where you transport freight, would be the best thing that "the suits" in these trucking companies could do to benefit themselves.
-It would be a win-win situation, and then the truck driver would start to feel like he/she isn't driving for nothinh (like many of you feel right at this moment).
+Being able to recognize that it's all about the trucker and to pay y'all what you're really worth, including the actual mileage for where you transport freight, would be the best thing that "the suits" in these trucking companies could do to benefit themselves.
+It would be a win-win situation, and then the truck driver would start to feel like he/she isn't driving for nothing (like many of you feel right at this moment).